What are PFAS?

 Are PFAS regulated in the United States?Drinking water regulations

 At the federal level, the Environmental Protection Agency (EPA) has established non-enforceable health advisories of 0.004 parts per trillion (ppt) for PFOA, 0.02 ppt for PFOS, 10 ppt for GenX chemicals, and 2,000 ppt for PFBS for drinking water.

 At the state level, multiple states have developed their own enforceable standards for drinking water that vary.
-Currently, there are maximum contaminant levels in seven states:
+As of February 2023, there are maximum contaminant levels in nine states:

 - New Hampshire